What is the process for incorporation?

 The Village would have the option, but not the obligation, to establish a justice court.
 The financial feasibility study assumes that the Village will not, initially, establish its own judicial function but rather will continue to utilize the Greenburgh Town Court, the expenses of which are funded via the Town-wide “A” budget.

 If Edgemont incorporates in 2018, the Town is obligated to provide, without discrimination, all of the services that Edgemont currently receives today from the date of incorporation to June 1, 2019.
 Town police protection services are required indefinitely under law, unless and until Edgemont establishes a village police force or otherwise secures police services through contract.

-The incorporation feasibility study includes $350,000 for transition consulting costs.
+The incorporation feasibility study includes nearly $1.7 million for transition consulting costs, which may be financed using tax anticipation notes and paid back over a 5-year period.
 The EIC expects that the governing body of a newly incorporated Edgemont will retain experienced professionals to guide the Village through the transition process.

 For a more detailed overview on the incorporation process, click here: